 Marine Protected Areas

-The Australian Government manages 62 marine parks – 60 Australian Marine Parks located around the country managed by Parks Australia, the Great Barrier Reef Marine Park managed by the Great Barrier Reef Marine Park Authority and the remote, sub-Antarctic Heard Island and McDonald Islands Marine Reserve managed by the Australian Antarctic Division on behalf of Parks Australia.
-States also have networks of marine protected areas that protect coastal ecosystems and habitats.
+Wihtin this national system, the Australian Government manages 62 marine parks – 60 Australian Marine Parks located around the country, the Great Barrier Reef Marine Park and the remote, sub-Antarctic Heard Island and McDonald Islands Marine Reserve.
+States and the Northern Territory also have marine parks that protect coastal ecosystems and habitats.

-Australia is supportive of a global target to protect at least 30 per cent of the world’s land and 30 per cent of the world’s ocean sea (combined) by 2030, including in through the Convention on Biological Diversity (CBD)’s Post−2020 Global Biodiversity Framework (known as the ‘30by30’ target).
+Australia supports a global target to protect at least 30 per cent of the world’s land and 30 per cent of the world’s ocean by 2030, including through the Convention on Biological Diversity (CBD)’s Post−2020 Global Biodiversity Framework (known as the ‘30by30’ target).

 Snapshot of current activity

 - Australia has one of the world’s largest representative networks of marine protected areas.
-This is making a significant contribution to the ocean component of the ‘30by30’ target.
+This is making a significant contribution to the ocean component of the ‘30by30’ target and contributes to climate change mitigation and adaptation.

-- Australia is investing $39.9 million (from 2021) to support Australian Marine Park partnerships, to engage communities and industries in park management, support implementation of new marine parks in the Indian Ocean Territories and undertake ocean discovery and restoration projects through co-investment with private, philanthropic and science partners.
+- Recent investments supporting Australian Marine Park management include: $39.9 million (from 2021) to support Australian Marine Park partnerships, to engage communities and industries in park management, support implementation of new marine parks in the Indian Ocean Territories and undertake ocean discovery and restoration projects through co-investment with private, philanthropic and science partners; and $28.3 million (from 2020) to enhance Australian Marine Park management, by expanding compliance and enforcement activities, increasing science and monitoring activities, and supporting Indigenous engagement in management of Sea Country.

 - Australia is investing $11.6 million to create new Sea Country Indigenous Protected Areas (IPAs) in 10 locations across Australia under the Sea Country IPAs Program.
 The program seeks to increase the area of ocean and coast in IPAs to strengthen the conservation and protection of the marine environment, while creating employment and economic opportunities for Indigenous Australians.
 There are currently 81 dedicated IPAs in Australia, with 10 of these including ocean.

-- We are an active member of the High Ambition Coalition for Nature and People and the Global Ocean Alliance, which are two international coalitions calling for the protection of at least 30% of the world’s ocean by 2030.
+- We are an active member of the High Ambition Coalition for Nature and People (and, its International Steering committee) and the Global Ocean Alliance, which are two international coalitions calling for the protection of at least 30% of the world’s ocean by 2030.

 - Australia is a proponent for two proposed MPAs in the Southern Ocean.
 The East Antarctic and Weddell Sea MPAs, if adopted, would contribute an additional 3.2 million square kilometres to a representative system of MPAs in the Southern Ocean.